-, , an on-line tutorial programme, focusing on English, mathematics and science.
-This will be delivered through Impress and consist of 16 ninety minute sessions per subject over the spring term. maximum impact is achieved when the sessions run for 6-12 weeks.
+Masterclasses delivered by specialist teachers in school for Y11.
 Subject specific intervention during February half term and Easter.
 Small group intervention after school.
-Revision technique support through Maximise workshop in autumn term.
+Intervention support from Heads of Departments in English, Maths and Science.
+Reading lessons for KS3. maximum impact is achieved when the sessions run for 6-12 weeks.
 To provide individual mentoring support for disadvantaged students to build resilience, raise aspirations and support academic achievement.
-This will be done through participation co ardinators Research shows varied results for mentoring programme, but some issues are resolved in our programme as the mentors will not drop out of the programme, they are well trained and will be able to see the students over time once the programme has finished.
-1, 3, 4, 5 participation co-ordinators. https://educationendowmentfoundation.org.uk/ education-evidence/teaching-learning- toolkit/mentoring Literacy and numeracy interventions for identified year 7 and 8 students.
+This will be done through participation co-ordinators.
+Research shows varied results for mentoring programme, but some issues are resolved in our programme as the mentors will not drop out of the programme, they are well trained and will be able to see the students over time once the programme has finished. https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/mentoring 1, 3, 4, 5 Literacy and numeracy interventions for identified year 7, 8 and 9 students.
 Delivered by HLTAs and specialist teachers within SEND.
 The EEF report that the improvement in reading comprehension can have a high impact for moderate cost when money is invested, with 6-month average progress for a given intervention.
 2 Provision of materials and learning resources for pupil premium students (including laptop access) The EEF report that the provision of digital technology has a moderate impact on progress.
 The Sutton Trust reported that in the first week of the January 2021 lockdown, just 10% of teacher's overall report that all their students have adequate access to a device for remote learning.
 While 17% report that more than 1 in 5 of their students don't have such access 1, Funding for educational trips and visits To ensure that all students can access educational trips and visits in order to ensure they have equitable access to the curriculum as their non-pupil premium peers and also to help boost their aspirations.
-1, 3, 5 Music Tuition and alternative provision to support curriculum The EEF report that Arts participation approaches can have a positive impact on other parts of the curriculum, and beyond this, 1, 3, 5 participation in the Arts can be extremely valuable to young people.
+1, 3, 5 Music Tuition and alternative provision to support curriculum The EEF report that Arts participation approaches can have a positive impact on other parts of the curriculum, and beyond this, 1, 3, 5 participation in the Arts can be extremely valuable to young people. , 51 1